 - Cat cry syndrome

 - 5p- syndrome

 - Genetics Home Reference (GHR) contains information on Cri du chat syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Cri du chat syndrome.
 Click on the link to view a sample search on this topic.

 Nguyen JM et al., 5p deletions: Current knowledge and future directions.
 Am J Med Genet C Semin Med Genet.
 2015 Sep;169(3):224-38.

 Boultwood J et al., Advances in the 5q- syndrome.
 Blood.
 2010 Dec 23;116(26):5803-11.

 Pituch KA et al., Educational Priorities for Children with Cri-Du-Chat Syndrome.
 J Dev Phys Disabil.
 2010 Feb;22(1):65-81.